kubernetes-sigs/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

 #### KubeadmControlPlane Status

-Following changes are implemented to MachineSet's status:
+Following changes are implemented to KubeadmControlPlane's status:

 - TODO: figure out what to do with contract fields + conditions
 - Update `ReadyReplicas` counter to use the same semantic Machine's `Ready` condition and add missing `UpToDateReplicas`.